ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 <img src="./img/NMP-IFPs-Connection.png"  style="zoom: 15%;" />

-1. **Prepare HDMI Cable**: Ensure you have a sufficiently long HDMI cables to connect the IFPs to the NMP.
+1. **Prepare HDMI Cable**: Ensure you have sufficiently long HDMI cables to connect the IFPs to the NMP.
 2. **Connect HDMI Cable**: Plug one end into IFP and the other into NMP's HDMI Out ports

 Once the classroom displays are set up, users can utilize the Q-NEX software to manage input and output sources.